radiorabe/raar/doc/development.md

     $ rubocop

+To update the generated ERD or swagger.json in `doc/`, the following Rake tasks are here to help:

+    $ rails erd swagger:json

 ## Source Structure

 RAAR is essentially a Rails application.
 If you are not yet, you may get familiar with the framework here: http://guides.rubyonrails.org.